2017 Save The Date - April 7-9

 Pack up your paddles, we are headed to deep southwest Georgia to explore the relatively uncharted waters of one of Georgia’s most mysterious rivers.

-Join the Georgia Conservancy and the Georgia Canoeing Association on Saturday, April 9, for a day-paddle on the Ochlockonee River near Thomasville, GA.
+Join the Georgia Conservancy and the Georgia Canoeing Association on April 7-9 for a paddle on the Ochlockonee River near Thomasville, GA.
 The paddle will start at the boat ramp off Egg and Butter Road and explore the blackwater swamp features of the Ochlockonee River.
 We will paddle approx. 6 miles exploring the Ochlockonee’s many small lakes, oxbows and side cuts.
 Paddlers will enjoy live oak, Spanish moss and cypress trees.
 The trip will begin and end at the same boat ramp.
 Because of the likelihood of snags and portages, this paddle is for moderately to experienced paddlers only.

 Thanks to our friend/trip host Chuck Winchester, we will be offering complementary camping at Camp Pineywoods on Friday and Saturday night.
 The camp, with bathroom amenities and a full kitchen, is centrally located between the put-in, take-out, dairy and cheese shop.